prushton2/BeePositiveApiaryNodeServer/src/progress.md

     * all of the endpoints
 * purchases
     * to be removed (stupid)
-* database.js
-    * rewrite to allow this to not happen in the future, use as a proxy to the database
 * encryption.js
     * rename it (I really want to)
     * rewrite the verifySession function